-The leaderboard widget provides a quick and easy way to add a leaderboard to any eLearning course produced in Articulate Storyline or Adobe Captivate.
-In a nutshell, a Stencil leaderboard is simply a table of scores (or other numerical data) with corresponding names (or other text data) saved in the database with a capability to add new records as well as to sort existing records as needed.
+The leaderboard widget is one of our favorite eLearning development tools.
+It provides a quick and easy way to add a leaderboard to any eLearning course produced in Articulate Storyline or Adobe Captivate.
+In a nutshell, a Cluelabs leaderboard is simply a table of scores (or other numerical data) with corresponding names (or other text data) saved in the database with the capability to add new records as well as to sort existing records as needed.

 Dynamic Text Labels Widget

-The dynamic text labels widget allows eLearning developers to replace text in the learning module without the actual process of editing the module itself.
+The dynamic text labels widget is a helpful elearning development tool that allows eLearning developers to replace text in the learning module without the actual process of editing the module itself.
 This means no publishing, uploading, or re-distributing of the published files is required as well.
 The widget achieves this by pulling the text from the database, passing it into the variables, and displaying the contents of the variables on the slides.
 So when the text in the database changes, the text displayed on the slides also changes.